SpaceToastCoastToCoast/tube-hacked-junior/Explanation.md

-# tube-hacked-junior
+# tube-hacked-junior - Explanation of HTTP
-Guess the secret code to broadcast your YouTube video to the whole room!

 ### Getting started
 You have already worked with sockets and connections, sending plain text between a client and a server.
 At its most basic level, this is how servers in the real world communicate.
 Web servers use HyperText Transfer Protocol (HTTP) to standardize communication between clients and servers and provide extra information on the content of the message being sent.
 HTTP is just plaintext (strings) that follows a specific structure.